Mayhem (Lady Gaga album): Artistic direction

 The Mayhem era was defined by a dark, avant-garde aesthetic with gothic influences.
 Throughout the album's promotion, Gaga wore monochromatic outfits that reinforced this concept, blending references from cyberpunk, goth, and high fashion.
 This style has drawn comparisons to her Born This Way (2011) era, albeit with a more minimalist and futuristic approach.
-Gaga described the aesthetic as "something anxious at its core, yet with a poetic and visually striking approach despite its darkness."
+Gaga described the aesthetic as "something anxious at its core, yet with a poetic and visually striking approach despite its darkness".
 She also noted that the artistic direction of the project was influenced by the anxiety she experiences while creating music—a feeling that, according to her, permeates the entire process until her ideas take tangible form.
-In an interview with InStyle, she stated that this sensation was also reflected in the album's visual construction, adding: "From a color perspective, I was really excited at first to explore things that were bold, but also maybe a little anxiety-inducing, because there is an anxiety I feel when I make music."
+In an interview with InStyle, she stated that this sensation was also reflected in the album's visual construction, adding: "From a color perspective, I was really excited at first to explore things that were bold, but also maybe a little anxiety-inducing, because there is an anxiety I feel when I make music".

 In the music videos, this duality is materialized through characters representing different facets of Gaga's identity.
 For the video costumes, she collaborated with various designers.
 In "Disease", she wore creations by Peri Rosenzweig, Nick Royal, Charles de Vilmorin, and Comme des Garçons, while in "Abracadabra", the outfits were designed by Olivier Theyskens and Sam Lewis, with hats by Stephen Jones and Maximilian Gedra, and accessories from Chrome Hearts and Dosisg6c.
 For the latter video, Gaga emphasized that she worked with her team to minimize the environmental impact of the wardrobe, repurposing materials such as old wedding dresses and discarded fabrics from previous projects.
 For "The Dead Dance", Colleen Atwood created a Victorian-inspired look with a corset bustier, tiered skirt, and ribbon details; by the end, Gaga appears in a babydoll tank top and puffed pants.
 The artistic direction of Mayhems music videos has been compared to The Fame Monster (2009) era for its dark and theatrical aesthetic.
-Vogue described the visual concept as "a twisted fashion fantasy, equal parts glamorous and grotesque," highlighting its avant-garde costumes and makeup.
+Vogues Christian Allaire described the visual concept as "a twisted fashion fantasy, equal parts glamorous and grotesque," highlighting its avant-garde costumes and makeup.
 Other outlets, including Rolling Stone, Billboard, and Pitchfork, praised the meticulous fusion of art and high fashion, drawing comparisons to "Bad Romance" (2009) and emphasizing its strong conceptual and cinematic quality.
 The visual style introduced throughout the album's promotion was later expanded in the wardrobe of the Mayhem Ball, which continued Gaga's exploration of duality through gothic and operatic imagery.